cdowd96/omni/README.md

 # Motivations

 The journal publication model made sense for the last few hundreds of years, but has rapidly become outdated within the new digital context.
-Although many journals have gone paperless, the *process* of scholarly communications has not changed—publishing and journal issuing has merely been converted to a digital format, and publishers have not made much use of the many powerful digital features we have today.
+Although many journals have gone paperless, the *process* of scholarly communications has not changed—publishing and journal issuing has merely been rendered in a digital format, and publishers have not made much use of the many powerful digital features we have today.

 ## False scarcity and unnecessary inaccessibility